wdi-sg/activerecord-intro/readme.md

 ## Framing (5 / 5)

+Think about what we have learned so far in this unit: We've learned principles of object-oriented programming and how to get data to persist in a database using SQL.

+Object-oriented principles allow us to represent and describe real-world things in our programs as data.

-Think about what we have learned so far in this unit.
-We now have a way to persist data in a database.
-We've also learned about how OOP allows us to programmatically represent real things as objects in ruby.
-Which is AWESOME!
-But really databases just seems like data in this kind of cryptic place on our local computer.
+We now have a way to persist data in a database, although its reasonable to feel that really databases just seem like data in this kind of cryptic place on our local computer.
 We have to make super long SQL statements to do CRUD.

+ Being limited to writing SQL queries through the command-line isn't really ideal for the ruby programs we are aiming to write.
+Really, we need some way or tool to interact with the database in the context of our Ruby applications.

-It'd be really nice if we had some kind of way to interface between the database and our servers/applications in order to streamline this process.
-Enter ORM's.
+It'd be ***really*** nice if beforehand, a bunch of genius programmers had worked out some kind of way to interface between the database and our servers/applications in order to streamline the process of reading and writing data.
+Enter ORMs and [The Active record pattern](https://en.wikipedia.org/wiki/Active_record_pattern).

 ### Information Dive (5 / 10)